EnableX/Video-Audio-Calling-Using-CallKit/README.md

 ```

-As for answering a call, the `CallKit` framework provides a convenient API to present a native calling UI.
+As for answering a call, the `CallKit` framework provides a convenient API to present a native call UI.
 By invoking `reportNewIncomingCall(with:update:completion:)` on the provider, you will have the same experience as receiving a native phone call.
 Often, this piece of code works with VoIP remote notification to make calls to a device/person same like native call UI experience.

 ```swift
 // Construct a CXCallUpdate describing the incoming call, including the caller.